 Psychedelics are also known as hallucinogens.
 They can cause hallucinations, or change a person’s thoughts, mood, sense of time or perception of their environment or themselves.
 Common psychedelics are LSD, peyote and psilocybin.

 Dissociatives are a type of psychedelic drug.
 They can cause a person to feel disconnected from their body or physical environment.
 They can also distort physical senses, such as taste, touch, sight, sound and smell.
 Common dissociatives are ketamine and nitrous oxide.

 Cannabinoids refer to any medicinal, recreational or synthetic substance that joins the cannabinoid receptors of the body and brain.
 These substances have a similar effect to cannabis, causing a ‘high’ during which a person may feel happy, relaxed, hungry, giggly or quiet and reflective.
-Cannabis is also known as marijuana.
+Cannabis is more commonly known as marijuana.

-Depressant substances affect the central nervous system, slowing down the messages between the brain and the body.
+Depressant substances affect the central nervous system, slowing down the messages travelling between the brain and body.
 Sometimes depressants reduce concentration, inhibitions and coordination and cause people to feel relaxed.
 Common depressant drugs are alcohol, benzodiazepines, GHB/GBL and inhalants/solvents.